 When an officer determines that a person is required to surrender firearms pursuant to a domestic violence protection or restraining order and the person has not filed a surrender order with the court the officer shall attempt to determine the location of the person's firearms.
 If the firearms are still in the control of the person required to surrender the firearms the officer shall complete an investigation.
-If during the course of the investigation the officer can obtain control of the firearms to the property facility and log the firearms into the facility as "DV GUN".
+If during the course of the investigation the officer can obtain control of the firearms the officer shall take the firearms to the property facility and log the firearms into the facility as "DV GUN".